ftrigaux/BeamDynLib/Install.md

 #LAPACK_LINK  = -llapack -lblas # Must become ->
 LAPACK_LINK  = -lopenblas
 ```
+The specific makefile for the Lucia Tier-0 supercomputer is provided as Makefile.lucia, and uses OpenBLAS, as well as the standard installation directory.

+An installation script `install.sh` is included to guide you to the whole installing process on Lucia.

 ## Install from updated OpenFast sources
 ### Get the sources, or update the source from the OpenFast repository